gjamo/MarketsChain/README.md

 - Allow pre-execution / price discovery
 - Industry-wide blockchain initiative will require blockchain access controls

-## Blockhain features & Technology to be used for the POC
+## Blockhain features required
 - Blockchain 2.0 with smart contracts to manage blockchain access, market/static data, trade execution, trade capture/amendment, BO processing
-  => Ethereum / EVM capabilities
-- Private chain in order to support the a consortium of financial institutions => Hydrachain
+- Private chain in order to support the a consortium of financial institutions
 - To achieve scalability, following features will be required
-  - Blocks/transaction to be run in parallel
+  - Blocks/transaction to be run in parallel: like ???
-  - Not all nodes will have access
+  - Not all nodes will have access: like ???
-  => on long term some research by ???? and ??? will enable this.
-For the POC we will create multiple chain with Hydrachain and implement the ability for nodes to connect to those multiple chains ???
 - Privacy through anonymisation ???
-  => ???
 - POW will not be necessary and a set of block validators will be managed through a contract

+## Technology used for this SPOC
+Blockchain = Ethereum on a private network (planned to later upgrade to Hydrachain and implement multi chain linking within a node in Python)
+Contract = Ethereum EVM / Solidity
+Interface = Meteor / javascript
+All this will not allow full scalability nor privacy, so will have to wait development on ??? and ???

-## Implementation of the proof of concept
+## Implementation roadmap for of the proof of concept
 ### v0.1 15.03.2016: Implementation of a suite of Ethereum contracts and a meteor GUI for managing vanilla Interests Rates Swaps.
 Meteor interface can be accessed on ????.meteor.com You will need to launch a test ethereum client locally with the following command.